What Is Microlearning?

 Earlier I mentioned delivery as being a place where you spend money.
 Here's why.

-A mL platform can help here if it matches the intuitive functions of YouTube (or Vimeo, Wistia, Google, etc.).
+A mL platform can help here because they are made to match the intuitive functions of online exeriences.

 Here's an infographic to help you remember!